patientsnotpassports/patientsnotpassports.github.io/campaign/build-your-local-campaign.md

 ordinal: 3
 ---

-It's important that your campaign focuses on structural change, whether that is running local campaigns or encouraging healthcare bodies to **support migrants’ access to healthcare** and/or to **publically state their opposition to the Government’s policies**.
+It's important that your campaign focuses on structural change, whether that is running local campaigns or encouraging healthcare bodies to **support migrants' access to healthcare** and/or to **publically state their opposition to the Government's policies**.

 **As a general rule, when organising campaigns it can be useful to follow the following outline of steps:**